Balance Druid FAQ

 If you are not happy with your current Covenant you can do that.
 The renown catchup is very forgiving, although if you are switching to Night Fae it should be noted that you only get the conduit Conflux of Elements on 145 ilvl.

-When this trinket is used, it triggers one of the effects listed below.
+When this trinket is used, it triggers the effect with the first condition that applies from the following list:

 Remove CC from self: Always triggers if you are under a hard CC mechanic, does not trigger if the CC mechanic does not prevent the player from acting (e.g., it won’t trigger while rooted).